Ay-355/Ay-355/README.md

 ## Hello!

-I dont really know what to put here soo...

-I'm Ay355 and I mainly code in python, but I'm learning some web dev
+I'm Ay355 and I mainly code in python, but I'm currently learning web development (html/css/js).
+I honestly don't know what else to put here, other than Coding is fun.

-If for some reason you need to contact me, ig you could open an issue on this repo.

-### Langs:
+### Languages:
  - Python (Pretty good at)
  - SQL (SQLite & PostgreSQL)
  - HTML & CSS (still learning/practicing)
  - Javascript (also still learning/practicing)

-### Things I'm currently working on
+### Projects I'm currently working on

 <details>
  <summary>My Projects</summary>
 <br>

 [Standle](https://discord.com/oauth2/authorize?client_id=810345494223781899&scope=bot&permissions=8)
- - A multipurpose discord bot for your server made with discord.py.
+ - A multipurpose discord bot for your discord server.
+Has useful and fun commands for you to mess around with.
+Made with [discord.py](https://www.github.com/Rapptz/discord.py).

 [RoboAy355](https://github.com/Ay-355/RoboAy355)
  - A personal discord bot that I use for random things.